-80 We note that the study considers a single case study for a specific topic; thus, it is unclear whether the resulting findings generalize to other cases and atmospheric phenomena.
-However, we explore fundamental differences in mesoscale and microscale simulation techniques that are generally applicable for other atmospheric studies.
+We note that the study considers a single case study for a specific topic; thus, it is unclear whether the resulting findings generalize to other cases and atmospheric phenomena.
+However, we explore fundamental differences in mesoscale and microscale simulation techniques that are generally applicable to other atmospheric studies.

 Section 2 discusses the observational dataset and various SST products that are included in this study.
-The model setup and computational discussion can be found in Section 3.
-Results are shown in Section 4, followed by a summary and discussion in Sections 5 and 6, respectively.
+The model setup and computational discussion can be found in Sect.
+3. Results are shown in Sect.
+4, followed by a summary and discussion in Sects.
+5 and 6, respectively.

-2 Data and Methods
+2 Data and methods

-85 The modeled sensitivity of LLJ characteristics to SST is examined by including several auxiliary datasets.
+The modeled sensitivity of LLJ characteristics to SST is examined by including several auxiliary datasets.
 These datasets, which are produced from different satellite sensors, vary in spatial resolution and are described below.

-2.1 Sea-Surface Temperature Datasets
+2.1 Sea surface temperature datasets

-The SST datasets used in this study are derived from varying underlying instrumentation, and are available at varying spatial and temporal resolution (Figure 1 and Table 1).
-Five SST datasets are downloaded from the Group for High Resolution Sea Surface 90 Temperature Level-4 (GHRSSST-L4) database including: the Canadian Meteorological Center (CMC) analysis product (Canada Meteorological Center, 2017), the Office of Satellite and Product Operations (OSPO) analysis (OSPO, 2015), the Multiscale

-Ultrahigh Resolution (MUR) dataset (NASA/JPL, 2015), the Naval Oceanographic Office (NAVO) dataset (NASA Jet Propulsion Laboratory, 2018), and the Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) analysis (UKMO, 2005).
-Additionally, an SST dataset from the Level-3 GOES-16 Advanced Baseline Imager (GOES-16) is downloaded from the 95 GHRSST database (NOAA/NESDIS/STAR, 2019) and gap-filled using Data Interpolating Empirical Orthogonal Functions (DINEOF) (Beckers and Rixen, 2003; Alvera-Azcárate et al., 2005; Beckers et al., 2006; Alvera-Azcárate et al., 2007).
+The SST datasets used in this study are derived from varying underlying instrumentation and are available at varying spatial and temporal resolutions (Fig. 1 and Table 1).
+Five SST datasets are downloaded from the Group for High Resolution Sea Surface Temperature Level-4 (GHRSSST-L4) database, including the Canadian Meteorological Center (CMC) analysis product (Canada Meteorological Center, 2017), the Office of Satellite and Product Operations (OSPO) analysis (OSPO, 2015), the Multiscale Ultrahigh Resolution (MUR) dataset (NASA/JPL, 2015), the Naval Oceanographic Office (NAVO) dataset (NASA Jet Propulsion Laboratory, 2018), and the Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) analysis (UKMO, 2005).
+Additionally, an SST dataset from the Level-3 GOES-16 Advanced Baseline Imager (GOES-16) is downloaded from the GHRSSST database (NOAA/NESDIS/STAR, 2019) and gap filled using Data Interpolating Empirical Orthogonal Functions (DINEOF) (Beckers and Rixen, 2003; Alvera-Azcárate et al., 2005, 2007; Beckers et al., 2006).

 Initial and boundary conditions for the model in this study are derived from the MERRA-2 reanalysis dataset (Global Modeling and Assimilation Office (GMAO), 2015e).
-Within the MERRA-2 dataset, SST comes from the OSTIA dataset (Figure 1a).
-Each auxiliary dataset overwrites skin temperature over water within the initial and boundary conditions for each 100 simulation (Figure 1b-g).
-On the outermost domain for the GOES-16 simulations (Figure 1f), skin temperature is overwritten only over the area covered by domain-2 due to processing constraints.
-Because the spatial extent of domain-2 is large (600 km \times 600 km) and encompasses the region of the ocean over which winds in this study are coming from, we expect this to have a negligible impact on the flow field over the region of interest.
+Within the MERRA-2 dataset, SST comes from the OSTIA dataset (Fig. 1a).
+Each auxiliary dataset overwrites skin temperature over water within the initial and boundary conditions for each simulation (Fig. 1b-g).
+On the outermost domain for the GOES-16 simulations (Fig. 1f), skin temperature is overwritten only over the area covered by domain 2 due to processing constraints.
+Because the spatial extent of domain 2 is large (600 km × 600 km) and encompasses the region of the ocean over which winds in this study are coming from, we expect this to have a negligible impact on the flow field over the region of interest.
 For every other setup, the satellite-derived SST products overwrite the skin temperature over water for the entirety of each domain.